 How SysTech addresses explosion isolation…

 Explosion isolation devices are defined as active or passive.
 Active devices need a detection device to sense pressure increase and signal the isolation device to actuate.
-Passive isolation devices or check valves are fully operational with airflow and close shut in reaction to a deflagration pressure increase.
+Passive isolation devices or flap valves are fully operational with airflow and close shut in reaction to a deflagration pressure increase.
 There are four types of explosion isolation devices IEP Technologies and SysTech offer based on the Kst and Pmax of the dust:

 Explosion Isolation Flap Valve